sfan5/fi6s/README.md

 * your network has consistent packet loss

 For banner collection note that fi6s does not come with anything resembling a real TCP stack.
 It merely supports sending one query and reading response data that follows.
-Resends are not implemented.
+Resends or window logic are not implemented.